OarJarus/ViPyr/README.md

-# React Py -> Python Frontend Framework based on core ideas of React
+# ViPyr -> Python Frontend Framework based on core ideas of React